guitarrapc/DSCResources/README.md

 IMPORTANT NOTICE
 ----

-This repository was old record of https://github.com/guitarrapc/GraniResource for simplify.
-No more commits will be push to here.
+**WARNING THIS REPO IS DEPRECATED!!
+MOVED TO [GraniResource](https://github.com/guitarrapc/GraniResource)** This repository was old record of https://github.com/guitarrapc/GraniResource for simplify.
+No more commits will be push to here and will be delete in ther future.

 DSCResources
 ============